 +++ VOODOO AT CAFE PUCE - A TRUE STORY OF LOUISIANA VOODOO - LEARN ABOUT THE SPIRITS, THE PRACTICE, THE PRACTITIONERS! +++

 In 2004 Rev. Louis Martinie and Rev. Severina traveled to Paris for a week.
 Their travel log and journal became an essay on Voodoo, the Ancestors, healing the past and the Myth of Sisyphus.
 Lavishly illustrated with graphics and photographs of Paris and Louisiana.
-Voodoo at Cafe Puce has been offered in a signed and numbered special edition.
+Voodoo at Cafe Puce is now offered as an e-book download.
 A unique document by two of the foremost Voodoo practitioners in New Orleans today.
 A must-read for anyone interested in Voodoo and New Orleans culture at the very time when it is endangered.

 Click here for more info and to order